Social Links

 Houston's Legendary Prince's Hamburgers (updated)

 Prince's Hamburgers has a long history in Texas, especially in Houston.
 It is probably the most iconic, most legendary burger restaurant in Space City.
-And yes, I mean moreso than the beloved Whataburger.
+And yes, I mean moreso even than the beloved Whataburger.
+(Note: Since writing this post, Prince's has closed - probably forever.
+See Analysis: The Inevitable Fall of Prince's Hamburgers.)

 CLICK TO WATCH THE VIDEO